jvabbott98/meet/readme.md

 ### Gherkin

-Scenario:  When user hasn't searched for a specific city, show upcoming events from all cities.
+Scenario 1:  When user hasn't searched for a specific city, show upcoming events from all cities.
 - Given the user hasn't searched for any city.
 - When the user opens the app.
 - Then the user should see a list of upcoming events.

-Scenario: User should see a list of suggestions when they search a city.
+Scenario 2: User should see a list of suggestions when they search a city.
 - Given the main page is open.
 - When the user starts typing in the city textbox.
 - Then the user should receive a list of cities that match what they typed.

-Scenario: User can select a city from the suggested list.
+Scenario 3: User can select a city from the suggested list.
 - Given user was typing [city] in the textbox AND the list of suggested cities is showing.
 - When the user selects a city from the list.
 - Then their city should be changed to that city AND the user should recieve a list of upcoming events for that city.